Key Information

 The programme is based upon the guidance of the Royal College of Speech and Language Therapists, the Health and Care Professions Council Standards of Proficiency for Speech and Language Therapists.

-This course is now open for applications for a January 2024 start.
+Please note that this course is now closed for applications for January 2025.

 How You Study